mqRusers/2020_07_Assembling-experimental-datasets_Stuart-Allen/README.md

 For a researcher, data is a valuable resource - especially if you have gone to the time and expense of collecting it yourself.
 Assembling datasets from your experiments is a crucial step towards answering your research questions.
 A well-constructed dataset makes analysis easier and increases the future utility of your data.
 This workshop will cover the nuts and bolts of assembling a dataset - a topic relevant to students and experienced researchers alike.
 Using relevant R functions and packages we will look at how to avoid common pitfalls, and how to implement assertive data validation to keep your data shipshape.

+If you would like to follow along with the workshop's code please download this repository by clicking the green `code` button above and select `download zip`.
+Unzip this file and dbl-click on the `data_workshop_code.Rproj` file to load it in RStudio.
+You will also need to download both the `assertr` and `dataspice` packages, see below.

 ## Code

 #### `R/assertr_demo.R`